-Please make sure you have followed the recommended setup in Logging in to the HPC's before troubleshooting.
+Please make sure you have followed the recommended setup.
+See Choosing and Configuring Software for Connecting to the Clusters for more information.

 Notes to new command line users: